-At the Israel Experience, we take your development as a Jewish leader seriously, and we also seek to help you develop skills that will benefit you professionally and personally.
+At Israel XP, we take your development as a Jewish leader seriously, and we also seek to help you develop skills that will benefit you professionally and personally.
 Students are required to select only 1 leadership track, but may choose up to 3 tracks, schedule permitting.
 There are 4 leadership tracks to choose from:

 - Beit Midrash Program